 Previously, I was a marketing manager with a Fortune 200 telecommunications company where I oversaw corporate sponsorships, sales incentives, and press release writing and distribution.
 Prior to that I spent 7 years with the local public school district (first as a high school video production teacher and then heading the district’s education access cable channel), and 12 years as a radio personality & music director.

 I’m a life-long North Carolina boy, married to a Midwesterner who taught me to love Wisconsin cheese and the Green Bay Packers.
-Proud dad of two amazing kids, a beagle, and an orange tabby.
+Proud dad of two amazing kids, and a beagle.

 And if that isn’t enough, you can find out more here: